openMolNike/Crypto-Apps/README.md

 # Crypto-Apps

-Mol Nike's cryptocurrency Apps list:
+Mol Nike's cryptocurrency Apps list for Android:

-I will make these apps open-source when I reach a few thousand downloads on the [google play store](https://play.google.com/store/apps/developer?id=Mol+Nike)
+I will make these apps open-source when I reach a few thousand downloads on the [google play store](https://play.google.com/store/apps/developer?id=Mol+Nike).

-Please, when downloading APK files, also download the application from the store, otherwise the download statistics of the applications will not change
+Please, when downloading *.apk files, also download the application from the store, otherwise the download statistics of the applications will not change.

 | BIP-39 Coin-flip for crypto | BIP-39 Crypto seed backup | BTC secp256k1 sign offline |
 | --- | --- | --- |